salvo1404/lumen-microservice/README.md

 ## **Microservice Description**

-This is a microservice built in Lumen Framework version v5.8.13
+This is a microservice built in Lumen Framework version v5.8.13.

+The application handles a collection of Players and each Player is identified by name, email and a role ( basketball roles ).

+Email is a unique field in Database.

 ### **API endpoints**